Home > Tours > Australia Tours > Tasmania Tours > Trek the Cradle Mountain Overland Track

 Overview

 Book online and enjoy exclusive savings on Intrepid's 6 Day Trek the Cradle Mountain Overland Track.
 Take on the challenge of Australia’s most famous trek – the Cradle Mountain Overland track – and take in some of Tasmania’s most stunning scenery.
-With two expert mountain guides at your side, you’ll make your way through temperate rainforest and groves of eucalypts, across alpine moors and through valleys, skirt the edges of bright blue lakes and take in views of waterfalls and towering peaks in the distance.
-Camp on the edges of historic huts under star-filled skies, wake up to dramatic landscapes...read more and take the chance to tackle side trips like summitting the island’s highest peak Mt Ossa.
-This active adventure with Intrepid is one of the best ways to take in an iconic trek and landscape.
+With two expert mountain guides at your side, you’ll make your way through temperate rainforest and groves of eucalypts, across alpine moors and through valleys.
+Skirt the edges of bright blue lakes and take in views of waterfalls and towering peaks in the distance.
+Camp on the edges of historic huts under star-filled skies, wake up to dramatic landscapes read more and take the chance to tackle side trips like summitting the island’s highest peak Mt Ossa.
+This active adventure is one of the best ways to take in this iconic landscape.

 Itinerary